Æthelstan: Death

 Æthelstan died at Gloucester on 27 October 939.
 His grandfather Alfred, his father Edward, and his half-brother Ælfweard had been buried at Winchester, but Æthelstan chose not to honour the city associated with opposition to his rule.
-By his own wish, he was buried at Malmesbury Abbey, where he had buried his cousins who died at Brunanburh.
+By his own wish, he was buried at Malmesbury Abbey in Wiltshire, where he had buried his cousins who died at Brunanburh.
 No other member of the West Saxon royal family was buried there, and, according to William of Malmesbury, Æthelstan's choice reflected his devotion to the abbey and to the memory of its seventh-century abbot Saint Aldhelm.
 William described Æthelstan as fair-haired "as I have seen for myself in his remains, beautifully intertwined with gold threads".
-His bones were lost during the Reformation, but he is commemorated by an empty fifteenth-century tomb.
+His bones were later lost, but he is commemorated by an empty fifteenth-century tomb.

 Aftermath

-After Æthelstan's death, the men of York immediately chose the Viking king of Dublin, Olaf Guthfrithson as their king, and Anglo-Saxon control of the north, seemingly made safe by the victory of Brunanburh, collapsed.
+After Æthelstan's death, the men of York immediately chose the Viking king of Dublin, Olaf Guthfrithson, as their king, and Anglo-Saxon control of the north, seemingly made safe by the victory of Brunanburh, collapsed.
 The reigns of Æthelstan's half-brothers Edmund (939–946) and Eadred (946–955) were largely devoted to regaining control.
 Olaf seized the east midlands, leading to the establishment of a frontier at Watling Street.
-In 941 Olaf died, and Edmund took back control of the east midlands in 942, and then York in 944.
-Following Edmund's death York again switched back to Viking control, and it was only when the Northumbrians finally drove out their Norwegian Viking king Eric Bloodaxe in 954 and submitted to Eadred that Anglo-Saxon control of the whole of England was finally restored.
+In 941 Olaf died, and Edmund took back control of the east midlands in 942 and York in 944.
+Following Edmund's death, York again returned to Viking control, and it was only when the Northumbrians finally drove out their Norwegian Viking king, Eric Bloodaxe, in 954 and submitted to Eadred that Anglo-Saxon control of the whole of England was finally restored.